-- the financial performance of our assets without regard to financing methods, capital structure or historical cost basis; - our operating performance and return on capital as compared to other companies in the midstream energy sector, without regard to financing or capital structure; and - the viability of acquisitions and capital expenditure projects and the overall rates of return on alternative investment opportunities.
+· the financial performance of our assets without regard to financing methods, capital structure or historical cost basis;

+- our operating performance and return on capital as compared to other companies in the midstream energy sector, without regard to financing or capital structure; and - the viability of acquisitions and capital expenditure projects and the overall rates of return on alternative investment opportunities.

 Distributable Cash Flow.
-We define distributable cash flow as net income plus depreciation and amortization and deferred taxes, adjusted for losses/(gains) on mark-to-market derivative contracts and early extinguishment of debt, less maintenance capital expenditures.
 Distributable cash flow is a significant performance metric used by us and by external users of our financial statements, such as investors, commercial banks, research analysts and others to compare basic cash flows generated by us (prior to the establishment of any retained cash reserves by the board of directors of our general partner) to the cash distributions we expect to pay our unitholders.
 Using this metric, management can quickly compute the coverage ratio of estimated cash flows to planned cash distributions.
 Distributable cash flow is also an important non-GAAP financial measure for our unitholders since it serves as an indicator of our success in providing a cash return on investment.
 Specifically, this financial measure indicates to investors whether or not we are generating cash flow at a level that can sustain or support an increase in our quarterly distribution rates.
 Distributable cash flow is also a quantitative standard used throughout the investment community with respect to publicly-traded partnerships and limited liability companies because the value of a unit of such an entity is generally determined by the unit's yield (which in turn is based on the amount of cash distributions the entity pays to a unitholder).

 The economic substance behind our use of distributable cash flow is to measure the ability of our assets to generate cash flow sufficient to make distributions to our investors.

 The GAAP measure most directly comparable to distributable cash flow is net income.
 Our non-GAAP measure of distributable cash flow should not be considered as an alternative to GAAP net income.
 Distributable cash flow is not a presentation made in accordance with GAAP and has important limitations as an analytical tool.
 You should not consider distributable cash flow in isolation or as a substitute for analysis of our results as reported under GAAP.
-Because distributable cash flow excludes some, but not all, items that affect net income and is defined differently by different companies in our industry, our definition of distributable cash flow may not be compatible to similarly titled measures of other companies, thereby diminishing its utility.
-Management compensates for the limitations of distributable cash flow as an analytical tool by reviewing the comparable GAAP measures, understanding the differences between the measures and incorporating these insights into management's decision making processes.
+Because distributable cash flow excludes some, but not all, items that affect net income and is defined differently by different companies in our industry, our definition of distributable cash flow may not be comparable to similarly titled measures of other companies, thereby diminishing its utility.

+We compensate for the limitations of distributable cash flow as an analytical tool by reviewing the comparable GAAP measures, understanding the differences between the measures and incorporating these insights into our decision-making processes.